gracethorn/gracesblog/Final Project Ideas.md

 Place the viewer into the personal experience to make thier own interpretation and create their own narrative.

+15 minute marker is the cycle, the timer starts at a % accelerated speed

+completing the actions slows town time? this gets the audience to participate

+a *natural anxiety* comes with a *ticking timer counting down*

+When the timer gets closer a heart rate increases

+Gathering of item: **items pulled into the viewer** by a *magnet* perhaps and then **magnet pushes away** to *reset*

 ## Idea 2

 ![Idea 2 Sketch](Images/final%20sketch%202.jpg)